 Too Much Sun?

-Summer is here!
+Summer is (almost) here!
 Whether you're entertaining your children in triple-digit heat, catching rays on your lunch break or getting away to the beach, you are bound to encounter pink cheeks, plenty of freckles and pronounced tan lines.

 But how much sun is too much?
 And what’s the real story with skin cancer?
 Dr. Chris Carr is a Board Certified Dermatologist in Dallas, TX.
 Apart from being an active father in the community, he is passionate about skin care and was willing to answer some sun-related skin questions.

 What’s the big deal about skin cancer?
 I like how I look when I’m tan; am I really at risk for skin cancer if I just want a little sun?

 Unfortunately skin cancer has become an increasing problem.
 Over the last three decades, we have witnessed an explosion in the incidence of skin cancer, with skin cancer becoming the most common type of cancer in Caucasians.
 Some types of skin cancer are not life-threatening, but do leave disfiguring scars after treatment.
 However, other types—primarily melanoma—can be deadly if not caught early.